The Invisible Man (1975 TV series): Production

-The series was shot on film, but the blue screen special effects were shot on video using "Image 655", a special 24 frame/sec 655 line video system based on modified NTSC cameras and videotape recorders as this was much cheaper and faster than using traditional film-based blue screen effects.
+The series was shot on film, but the blue screen special effects were shot on video using "Image 655", a special 24 frame/sec 655 line video system based on modified NTSC cameras and videotape recorders, as this was much cheaper and faster than using traditional film-based blue screen effects.
 The videotaped effects shots were transferred to film and edited into the finished episodes.

 Episodes

 International broadcasting

 The series aired on BBC1 in the UK, starting later in September 1975.
 It was shown on French TV (TF1) in 1976.
 It was also dubbed in Persian and broadcast on NIRT 2 (Iran) in 1978.
 It was also dubbed in Italian and broadcast on various channels in Italy in the early 1980s.
 It was broadcast in Finland in 1976, with original soundtrack and Finnish subtitles.
+It was broadcast in Australia in 1976.
+The series was shown on Brazilian television thru TV Gazeta in 1978.
+The series reaired on TV Record in 1980.

 Home media

 On February 21, 2012, Visual Entertainment released The Invisible Man: The Complete Series on DVD in Region 1 and on Blu-ray in Region A in Canada for the first time.
 In the US, the DVD release was on May 1, 2012, and the Blu-ray release on June 19, 2012, and distributed by Millennium Entertainment.

 In Region 4, the series was released on DVD in Australia on August 15, 2012, and in New Zealand on September 13, 2012, and distributed by Madman Entertainment.